15 Essential Skin Care Tips For Teenagers

 Dry skin is flaky, not-so-smooth to touch, dull, and itchy.
 It has invisible pores, and the outer layer of the skin keeps shedding abnormally.
 Dry skin needs external moisturization to stay smooth.

 If you have dry skin, avoid washing it with soap.
-Instead, use a mild cleanser.
+Instead, use a mild pH-balanced cleanser.
 Also, never take hot showers.
 Avoid excessive washing and scrubbing.

 - Combination Skin